-Diego Comin is a Professor of Economics at Dartmouth since 2014.
-He received his PhD in Economics from Harvard University in 2000.
-Between 2000 and 2007, Comin has been Assistant Professor of Economics at New York University.
-Between 2007 and 2014, Comin has been Associate Professor of Business Administration at the Harvard Business School (HBS) where he taught both in the MBA and in executive programs.
+Professor Comin received his PhD in Economics from Harvard University in 2000.
+Since then, he has been Assistant Professor of Economics at New York University and Associate Professor of Business Administration at the Harvard Business School (HBS) where he taught both in the MBA and in executive programs.
 He has also designed and led immersion programs in Peru and Malaysia for which he received the Apgar Prize for Innovation in Teaching from the HBS Dean.